jaz303/phpx/demo/controller/README.markdown

         }
     }

 Pretty simple - we just stash the exception class and its associated handler method in an inheritable array.
 Now for the handler.
-For this, we'll use a mixin:
+Again, we'll use a mixin:

     class RescueMixin
     {